aws-samples/aws-sap-multiaz/README.md

 Now, we will create a main ABAP Program. you can create it using the ABAP Editor transaction via **SE38**.

 * If you would be not familiar with ABAP develop, please visit to [AWS SDK for SAP ABAP Workshop - Lab03.
 Amazon SNS - 4.Write the sample code](https://catalog.workshops.aws/abapsdk/en-US/lab03/lab03-01#4.-write-the-sample-code).
-* And Please refer to the source code here - [multiaz_network_optimized_solution](./multiaz_network_optimized_solution/ZAWS_MULTIAZ_NETWORK.abap).
+* Please refer to the source code - [multiaz_network_optimized_solution](./multiaz_network_optimized_solution/ZAWS_MULTIAZ_NETWORK.abap).
 And drag and copy & paste in the ABAP Editor(SE38)
-* And In the ABAP code, change your SDK profile and SNS topic ARN that create in the previous step.
+* In the ABAP code, change your SDK profile and SNS topic ARN that create in the previous step.

     ```ABAP
     * Please change your sdk profile and sns topic arn.